mirinez/mirinez/README.md

 **Portfolio**

-Personal minimal portfolio — design and development in progress.
+Personal minimal portfolio, design and development in progress.

 ---